D4vc-198/holbertonschool-validation/module2_task5/README.md

 ## Lifecycle

+#build: Build the website
+#run: run thing
+#stop: stop thing
+#lint: lint thing
+#test: test thing
+#clean: Clean the website
+#post: Create a new post
+#check: Check if post is valid
+#validate: Validate the index
+#help: Makefile help

 build: Build the website
-run: run thing
-stop: stop thing
-lint: lint thing
-test: test thing
 clean: Clean the website
 post: Create a new post
 check: Check if post is valid